VirusTotal/yara/docs/modules/pe.rst

     A zero-based array of signature objects, one for each authenticode signature in the PE file.
 Usually PE files have a single signature.

+    .. c:member:: thumbprint

+        A string containing the thumbprint of the signature.

+    .. versionadded:: 3.8.0

     .. c:member:: issuer